 Here are a few of our frequently asked questions.
 Don’t see what you’re looking for?
 Contact us below!

-Link North is a Regional Innovation Centre, one of 18 in the provincial network.
+Link North administers funding through its BOOST program within northeastern Ontario.
 Our mandate is to support innovation in entrepreneurs and businesses during all stages of development.
 This includes - but not limited to - supporting new technology, product, or process development; enhancing and modernizing of business operations; capacity-building; and facilitating access to resources for applied research, commercialization, angel investment, government funding, and different partners in our innovation ecosystem that can support project or business development.

 The Federal Economic Development Agency for Northern Ontario (FedNor) provides project-based funding that supports the development and delivery of our programming and services.
-The Timmins Economic Development Corporation – a department of the City of Timmins – supports operational costs, including office space, utilities and non-project-based salaries.
+The Timmins Economic Development – a department of the Corporation of the City of Timmins – supports operational costs, including office space, utilities and non-project-based salaries.

 Entrepreneurs and business owners looking for funding must be a Link North client.
 The first step is to complete our Become a Client questionnaire.
 A Link North advisor will then work with you to discuss your business development goals and BOOST options.

-After receiving your BOOST application, your Link North advisor will start preparing it for committee review.
-The timing varies, but generally you can expect the approval process to take 7-10 business days.
+Once applicants become a client, a BOOST application form will be sent to you from a Link North Advisor.
+After we receive your BOOST application, your Link North advisor will start preparing it for our monthly committee review process.
 Your Link North advisor may be in touch with you to get additional information on your BOOST project, and clients can expedite the process by providing the information requested in a timely manner.
-Once your project is approved you will receive a project legal agreement to review and sign, and once signed you can proceed with your project.
+Project expenses are eligible from the date that the BOOST application is received by a Link North Advisor, however, clients assume all risk should they decide to proceed prior to the BOOST Committee approving the project.
+Once your project is approved you will receive a project legal agreement to review and sign, including any conditions of the funding approval from your Link North advisor.

 BOOST is one of the most versatile funding programs you’ll come across.
-When you engage with Link North, our staff will work with you to create a business development roadmap with targets to get you from “point a” to “point b”.
-Roadmaps cover ~ a six-month period, and during this time you can apply multiple times for BOOST funding to a maximum $10,000.
+When you engage with Link North, our staff will work with you to create a business development roadmap with targets to get you from Point A to Point B. Roadmaps cover ~ a six-month period, and during this time you can apply multiple times for BOOST funding to a maximum $10,000 for each project.
 For example, you can apply for BOOST to support work with a consultant to develop a marketing strategy, then later apply for BOOST to support costs to attend an industry tradeshow.
 Here are additional examples of BOOST’s versatility:

 Complete our client questionnaire and tell us more about who you are and details about your idea or business.